digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/lifecycling/fixed-rate-bond.rst

   :language: daml
   :start-after: -- LIFECYCLE_BOND_BEGIN
   :end-before: -- LIFECYCLE_BOND_END

+Both the :ref:`LedgerTime <module-daml-finance-data-time-ledgertime-84639>` and the
+:ref:`DateClock <module-daml-finance-data-time-dateclock-65212>` implement the
+:ref:`TimeObservable <module-daml-finance-interface-lifecycle-observable-timeobservable-45971>`
+interface, which is used by ``Evolve`` to specify the current time for the lifecycling.

 The result of this is an effect describing the per-unit asset movements to be executed for bond holders.
 Each holder can now present their holding to *claim* the effect and instruct settlement of